esl/MongooseIM/doc/modules/mod_revproxy.md

 ### Reverse Proxy

-MongooseIM can be used as a reverse proxy thanks to `mod_reveproxy` module.
+MongooseIM can be used as a reverse proxy thanks to `mod_revproxy` module.
 In order to enable this functionality a new entry to listeners and modules sections in the ejabberd.cfg file has to be added.

 #### Setting up listener

-In the listeners section following entry has to be added.
+In the listeners section following entry has to be added:

 ```Erlang
  { {8090, ejabberd_cowboy, [